faraji-ombonya/portfolio/articles/using-dictionaries-to-solve-neat-little-problems-in-python.md

         )
 ```

-This approach keeps the view clean an simple, and if you want to add more serializers
+This approach keeps the view clean an simple, and when you inevitable want to
-for new profile types, you just define the
+add more serializers for new profile types, you just define the serializer for the
+profile type and add it to the dictionary.
+This works without needing to change
+the View.

 ## 2. Optimize Nested Loops